w3c/wcag3/guidelines/groups/layout/structure/section-labels.md

 ---
-status: exploratory
+status: developing
+type: foundational
 ---

-Major sections of :term[content] have within them well structured, understandable visual and programmatic headings.
+Groups of elements have a label that defines their purpose.